prominence-eosc/docs/jobs.md

 * PROMINENCE_CPUS: the number of CPUs available (which could be larger than what was requested)
 * PROMINENCE_MEMORY: the amount of memory in GB available (which could be larger than what was requested)
 * PROMINENCE_CONTAINER_RUNTIME: the container runtime in use, either `singularity` or `udocker`
+* PROMINENCE_JOB_ID: the id of the job
+* PROMINENCE_WORKFLOW_ID: the id of the associated workflow, if applicable
+* PROMINENCE_URL: URL of the PROMINENCE REST API
+* PROMINENCE_TOKEN: token which can be used to authenticate against the PROMINENCE REST API